TREASURIES-Yields tumble to two-week lows on recession fears

 U.S. 30-year dollar swap spread

-(Reporting by Karen Brettell; Additional reporting by Dhara Ranasinghe in London; Editing by Jonathan Oatis)
+(Reporting by Karen Brettell in New York Additional reporting by Dhara Ranasinghe in London Editing by Jonathan Oatis and Matthew Lewis)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.